manojampolu/datasci-crime_analytics_visualization/README.md

 ### Conclusion
-I think the San Francisco police department and the judicial department have to come up with more innovative steps to curb theft related crimes in all districts.
-People should also be warned about the timings(between 12PM-1PM and 5PM-7PM) during which most of the crimes take place.
+I feel that prevention is always better than cure.
+So, I feel the San Francisco police department and the judicial department have to come up with more innovative steps to curb theft related crimes in all districts while also looking into the root causes.
+Well the police department cannot alone do this without public's help and awareness.
+So, if people are warned about the timings(between 12PM-1PM and 5PM-7PM) during which most of the crimes take place they would be more alert.
 If they can reduce the number of crimes during the peak hours, I feel it would show a great difference in number of crimes recorded.